collective/collective.geo.contentlocations/collective/geo/contentlocations/browser/README.txt

     >>> '<script type="text/javascript" src="++resource++geo-point.js"></script>' not in browser.contents
     True

-let's try to submit the form with a new LineString in the wkt-field
+let's try to submit the form with a new LineString in the WKT-field

     >>> browser.getControl('Shape in WKT format').value = u'LINESTRING '\
     ...           '(153.02719116211 -27.352252938064,'\